rdsea/bigdataincidentanalytics/README.md

 6. Install Elasticsearch
 7. Install Kibana
 8. Install Neo4j
-   * The database has to be initialised with the classification
+   * The database has to be initialised with the classification graphdatabase.cypher
 9. Install logstash on the server running the Apache Nifi installation
 10. Configure logstash with nifiPipeline.conf
 11. Install python on the server running the rules